Liverpool and Scotland great Ian St John dies aged 82 following illness

 But he won a new generation of fans in the 1980s presenting the popular Saturday afternoon football show Saint and Greavsie alongside former Tottenham and England forward Jimmy Greaves.

+“Ian St John and I had great fun working on the Saint and Greavsie.

+“He was a lovely man & will be sadly missed by many, many people.
+We must also remember he was a great footballer for Bill Shankly’s Liverpool and beyond. #IanStJohn.”

-Former Liverpool defender Jamie Carragher was quick to pay tribute, posting on Twitter: “RIP Ian St John.
+Former Liverpool defender Jamie Carragher posted on Twitter: “RIP Ian St John.
 Another Liverpool Legend sadly passes away.
 One of the players along with Bill Shankly who made this club what it is today.
 I’ll remember him most on the best football show on tv, The Saint & Greavsie.
 X”

+Ex-Reds captain Steven Gerrard heard the news during his Rangers press conference.

+The Gers boss said: “That’s a shock and a surprise to me.
+I didn’t know that.

 We are deeply saddened by the passing of Ian St John.— Motherwell FC (@MotherwellFC) March 2, 2021